-The Salon and Spa Support Specialist certificate program introduces courses that prepare students for careers in the field of cosmetology as shampoo technicians.
+The Salon and Spa Support Specialist Technical Certificate of Credit introduces courses that prepare students for careers in the field of Cosmetology as Shampoo Technicians.
 Learning opportunities develop academic and professional knowledge required for job acquisition, retention, and advancement.
-The program emphasizes specialized training for safety, sanitation, state laws, rules and regulations, chemistry, anatomy and physiology, skin, hair, hair treatments and manipulations, hair styling, artificial hair, braiding/intertwining hair, reception sales, management, employability skills, and work ethics.
+The program emphasizes specialized training for safety, sanitation, state laws, rules and regulations, chemistry, anatomy and physiology, structure of the hair, diseases and disorders of the hair and scalp, hair and scalp analysis, basic hair and scalp treatments, basic shampooing techniques, reception sales, management, employability skills, and work ethics.
+Graduates receive a Salon and Spa Specialist Certificate of Credit and are employable as a Cosmetology salesperson, salon manager, or salon owner.